 - 1. It is your responsibility to encourage and ensure that your student is attending school every day, to inform the school in the event of a student's past and/or upcoming absence, and to work cooperatively with Wake Monarch Academy staff and the student to resolve any attendance issues that may arise.
-Please notify us as soon as possible.
-You may call and or leave a message 24/7 as it is checked each morning school is in session. - 2.
+Please notify us as soon as possible. - 2.
 If your student is ill for any amount of time, a note from a doctor is required for it to be considered an excused absence. - 3.
 If your student is absent from class for any reason and has not cleared the absence with Wake Monarch Academy staff, you will receive a phone call to alert you that your student has been marked absent.
 If you believe that your student has been marked absent by mistake, please contact us to clarify.